asce-web/bridge-designer/src/app/features/fly-thru/rendering/README.md

   render once per frame, including OpenGL objects.
 There is a hierarchical level graph of kinds of meshes:

   - **Top-level.** This is `RenderingService.` It injects a renderer for each kind of scene object and exports functions to initialize them and render at the frame rate.
-It does one-time initializations (e.g. for the sky box), once-per-design-conditions (e.g. terrain), and once per bridge configuration.
+It does initializations: one-time (e.g. for the sky box), once-per-design-conditions (e.g. terrain), and once per bridge.
   - **Specific.** These are dedicated to a specific scene object type.
 They are called directly from the top level.
     Examples: abutments, the bridge, UI overlays, river, sky box, truck, utility lines.
   - **General purpose.** These render generic meshes.
 They may be called by top-level or specific renderers.
 Examples: